roushrsh/AIDA/README.md

 <img width="1073" height="671" alt="image" src="https://github.com/user-attachments/assets/a80308f9-1958-46a0-ac3e-dda1226f9339" />

 This is the normal downstream step after an AIDA acquisition.
 It runs post-run protein sieving with mokapot and performs MS3 TMT quantification. \
-After an AIDA run, Chopin CSV, MS3Signal CSV, and output-folder fields are automatically filled and it can be run.
+After an AIDA run, Two Input Files are Generated.
+AIDA*.CSV, MS3SignalAIDA*.CSV, and output-folder fields are automatically filled and it can be run.
 You will still need to choose the RAW file.
-Otherwise, provide the RAW file, Chopin CSV, MS3Signal CSV, and output folder.
+Otherwise, provide the RAW file, AIDA.CSV, MS3SignalAIDA.CSV, and output folder.
 The latter three may already be populated after acquisition.\
 Enable or disable Run Quantification (MS3 TMT).
 If quantification is enabled, select the TMT plex and SSN cutoff.
 Defaults are 180 for TMT18 and 350 for TMT35.\
 Choose the Python executable directory location and click Run.\
 With quantification disabled, the tab performs the sieving workflow without requiring RAW/MS3Signal input.
 The results panel reports peptides at 1%, sieved proteins, and proteins above SSN when quantification was run.